qExobyte/qExobyte.github.io/_pages/subjects.md

     Cal("init")
   </script>

-Although I specialize in SAT Math, I also tutor other subjects!
+Although I specialize in SAT Math, I also have experience tutoring other subjects!
 These include:
 <li>Algebra 2</li>
 <li>Precalculus / Trigonometry</li>
 <li>AP Computer Science A</li>
+<li>College Consulting / Essay Reviewing</li>

 <br>
-I have between 20 and 100+ hours tutoring each of these subjects.

 For all of the subjects above, my rate and policies are the same as with SAT Math.
 You can book a trial session just like you would for SAT tutoring with the button below:

 <div align="center">